1. Language skills levels – what are they?

 Yes, you can see your examination paper at Innove.
 In order to do that you need to submit a corresponding application.
 Then a representative of the Foundation Innove will contact you in order to agree on the convenient meeting time.
 Learn more here.

 You will see your examination paper exactly the way you submitted it at the examination.
-Assessors of the written part do not correct mistakes in your work, make comments or notes there.
-For clarification of your score for the written part, possible grammar mistakes or fulfilment of the task you can turn to the specialist who will be present while you are getting acquainted with your examination paper.
+Assessors of the written part do not correct your mistakes, write comments or notes in your work.

 22. Can I take the examination if I have vision or hearing disabilities?